rchartra/NcCut/paper.md

 Such transect selecting tools are a common feature in GIS software (@qgis, @transectizer, @GRASS_GIS) and are present in some more complex viewers that work with unstructured data [@odv], but these options are all either meant for more complicated data formats or require a user to spend a great amount of time learning how to use the software before they can do any meaningful data analysis.
-CutView provides this transecting functionality with a GUI interface, allowing for rapid selection of transects, which is often very useful in initial investigation or feature selection applications.
+NcCut provides this transecting functionality with a GUI interface, allowing for rapid selection of transects, which is often very useful in initial investigation or feature selection applications.
 There are many simple NetCDF viewers that already serve this audience (@Ncview, @Panoply, @ncvue), but none of these simpler viewers have a way for users to take transects across NetCDF data.

 # Functionality

-As per the name, CutView’s functions can be divided into two main categories:
+As per the name, NcCut’s functions can be divided into two main categories:

 ## View

-CutView allows users to load NetCDF4 files, or images in .JPG, .JPEG, or .PNG formats, and has adjustable graphics for different file sizes.
+NcCut allows users to load NetCDF4 files, or images in .JPG, .JPEG, or .PNG formats, and has adjustable graphics for different file sizes.
 In the case of NetCDF4 files, the user can choose between different variables and dimensions of the data to view.
 The user can select which dimensions to use as the x, y and z dimensions for the viewer, and once displayed the user can switch between different displays of the x, y dimensions at different z values.
 This is intuitive